-“Banan peze” (from the french “Banane pesée” which means “pressed banana”) is the Creole name for this fried plantains banana dish, they’re also commonly known as “tostones” or “pantacones” in many Latin american and Caribbean countries.
-In Haitian cuisine it is usually served as a side with the popular Haitian meal called “Griot” but ther’re also great as an appetizer or a snack.
+“Banan peze” (from the french “Banane pesée” which means “pressed banana”) is the Haitian Creole name for this double fried plantains banana dish, they’re also commonly known as “tostones” or “pantacones” in many Latin American and Caribbean countries.
+Plantains are bigger than regular bananas and their skins are a lot thicker, they are also known as “cooking bananas” or “green bananas”.
+In Haitian cuisine, banan peze is usually served as a side with the popular Haitian meal called “Griot” but they’re also great as an appetizer or a snack.